xJohnnyy/Scheduler-for-WorkDay/README.md

 ## Description

-In this module challenge, we created a work day schedler.
-This schedulre can be used to help organize past, current, and future events.
+In this module challenge, we created a work day scheduler.
+This scheduler can be used to help organize past, current, and future events.
 Each time interval is color coordinated to help the user stay organized.

 ## Usage